Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 What will you learn from Gleim’s Private pilot test prep?

-To obtain a private pilot license, you need to pass your FAA private pilot knowledge test.
+To obtain a private pilot license, you must pass your FAA private pilot knowledge test to get a private pilot license.
 In my opinion, Gleim’s private pilot test prep is the best to prepare for the FAA PPL knowledge test.

 Using this book and reading the description for the answer is an excellent technique to remember aeronautical topics forever.